-If the person in your family who has ADHD is a teen, remember that he will want to be treated like everyone else and like an adult as much as possible.
-Make sure they know how to do this, and make it clear that taking medication and attending therapy is his own responsibility.
+If the person in your family who has ADHD is a teen, remember that they will want to be treated like everyone else and like an adult as much as possible.
+Make sure they know how to do this, and make it clear that taking medication and attending therapy is their own responsibility.

 Brothers and sisters often feel the added stress if they have a sibling with ADHD.
-They may feel neglected when you seem to give more time and attention to the child with ADHD.
 They might feel guilty because they’re well, or wonder if they did something to cause the other child’s ADHD.
 They also may:

 - Make themselves sick with anxiety, or worry they might get an illness